 Informed skepticism is important for a variety of stakeholders.
 If board members, finance executives and others challenge their own assumptions, organizations will not only deter fraud but also make detection more likely.

-Here are my five key steps to fighting fraud with professional skepticism:
+Here are my six key steps to fighting fraud with professional skepticism:

 - Play the role of the independent reviewer or inspector, particularly of your own assumptions.
 A professional skeptic continually challenges beliefs and belief-based risk assessments.
 Critical self-assessment is necessary to demonstrate to others why and how beliefs and assessments are justified.